victor-devv/wallet-svc/README.md

-# Demo Credit
+# Demo Wallet

-Demo Credit is a mobile lending application that provides wallet functionality for borrowers to receive loans.
-Wallet accounts are automatically created upon user signup, and an API call is made to Adjutor's Karma Blacklist API to verify if the user is blacklisted.
+Demo Wallet is a mobile lending application that provides wallet functionality for users.
+Wallet accounts are automatically created upon user signup.
 ## Features

 - **User Authentication**: Sign up and log in securely.